samyuktha191/End-to-End-Data-engineering-project-using-snowflake-from-source-JSON-/README.md

 # End-to-End-Data-engineering-project-using-snowflake-from-source-JSON
-Building a end to end DWH solution using snowflake
+Building a end to end DWH solution using snowflake.

 Project Name- Data engineering using snowflake